lennym/busboy-body-parser/README.md

 var busboyBodyParser = require('busboy-body-parser');
 app.use(busboyBodyParser({ limit: '5mb' }));
 ```

+This limit can be defined as either a number of bytes, or any string supported by [bytes](https://www.npmjs.org/package/bytes) - eg. `'5mb'`, `'500kb'`.

 ## Output

 The middleware will add files to `req.files` in the following form: